- Get Involved!

 We request a final report be written by the American teacher, which will include the text of the high school lesson, comments from the students, and impressions of the experience.

-September 15 is the yearly deadline for the applicants of "An Astronomical Experience in Italy for an American Planetarium Operator."
+July 31 is the yearly deadline for the applicants of "An Astronomical Experience in Italy for an American Planetarium Operator."
+(Revised 10/2017)

 By applying for this contest, you agree to release copyright of your original script and recordings and release the works under the Creative Commons Attribution 4.0 International License, which makes your work public domain.